hanjoonchoe/hanjoonchoe.github.io/_posts/2019-08-11-Linear_Algebra.md

   >Suppose there exist $v \in U \cap W$, then v can be spanned by basis of U and W respectively<br>
   >i.e $v = span(u_{1},..,u{j})=span(w_{1},...,w_{k}) \iff a_{1}u_{1}+...+a_{j}w_{j}=b_{1}w_{1}+...+b_{k}w_{k}$<br>
   >$(a_{1}u_{1}+...a_{j}u_{j})-(w_{1}u_{1}+w_{k}u_{k})=0$ implies $a_{1}=...=a_{j}=b_{1}=...=b_{k}=0$<br>
-  >because it is linear combination of linearly independent vectors<br>
+  >because it is a linear combination of linearly independent vectors<br>
   >Hence $U \cap W = \emptyset$